 Award Winning Acrylic Paintings

-She closed her business before returning to college.
+She closed her business before returning to college in 2009.
 Having obtained both Bachelor and Master's degrees, she refreshed her art skills at New Master's Academy and opened Debra Cootware fine art.

 Debra was represented by Prophetics Gallery. in 2017-2018.
 She was in Artsy Shark’s online publication in 2018.
 She was featured in Sacrocanct Gallery’s online show with “Out of Darkness”.

-A member of Battle Ground Art Association, she won two awards in their Spring Show, for “Calling Home” and “Etiquette”.
-She was chosen to participate in Open Studio Tour for Clark County, Washington in November of 2018 and published in their catalog.
+She won two awards in Battle Ground Art Alliance’s 2018 Spring Show, for “Calling Home” and “Etiquette”.
+She was chosen to participate in clark county's Open Studio Tour in Vancouver, Washington in November of 2018 and was published in their catalog.

-She is currently creating art in Battle Ground Washington where she lives with her husband Greg.
+She is currently painting in Battle Ground, Washington where she lives with her husband, Greg.

 Paint Craft Tools

 I generally use Blick Artists’ Acrylic, series 4 and also Golden Artist Color, series 3 acrylic paints.
-I find it helpful to add Golden gel medium when I paint and also use their gloss gel as a sealing medium.
+I use their gloss gel as a sealing medium.

-Wrap around canvases - Painted edges allow you to skip framing.
+Wrap around canvases - Painted edges allow the buyer to skip framing.

 Canvas board a thin hard canvas covered surface - these are easy to pack in my pochade for painting en plein air.